gvrocha-lilly/ImageProcessing/MyofiberTyping/Rscript/MyofiberTyping.md

 ![](MyofiberTyping_files/figure-markdown_github/Filt3_circularity_denPlot-1.png)

-This filtering is done on all the muscles together since the circularity distribution is the same across all the muscle.
+This filtering is done on all the muscles together since the circularity distribution is the same across all the muscles.
 `included fibers: Circularity > 1th percentile`

 ``` r